CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8) chmod 007 hello => removes all permissions for owner and grouo owner and gives all permissions to the user.

 9) chmod 753 hello sets the mode of the file to -rwxr-x-wx.

+10) cp-permissions hello olleh sets same permissions hello has to olleh.